 Sexual harassment in the workplace is a longstanding issue.
 Discrimination based on sex was first addressed legally in 1964, with Title VII of the Civil Rights Act, which prohibited employment discrimination based on race, color, religion, sex, and national origin [1].
 In 1975, the term "sexual harassment" was first used to describe unwanted sexual advances in the workplace [2].
-While originally the term "sex" in Title VII was largely interpreted as protection for women and pregnancy in the workplace, in 1998, the Supreme Court determined that the definition included any sex regardless of the victim's or harasser's sex [1; 9].
-Throughout the following decades, the topic of sexual harassment has been revisited, most recently reignited by the 2017 #MeToo movement, which aimed to bring awareness about the widespread scope of sexual harassment and assault [1].
+While originally the term "sex" in Title VII was largely interpreted as protection for women and pregnancy in the workplace, in 1998, the Supreme Court determined that the definition included any sex regardless of the victim's or harasser's sex.
+Throughout the following decades, the topic of sexual harassment has been revisited, most recently reignited by the 2017 #MeToo movement, which aimed to bring awareness about the widespread scope of sexual harassment and abuse perpetrated in the workplace [1; 2].

 Additional legislation has been enacted to prevent sexual harassment and protect victims of sexual harassment.
-In 2019, California Senate Bill 1343 was signed, requiring businesses with more than five employees to provide harassment prevention training every two years before January 1, 2021, for current employees; employees newly hired after that date must receive training within six months of the hire date.
-Employees are required one hour of training, and supervisors and managers are required two hours [3].
+In 2019, California Senate Bill 1343 was signed, requiring businesses with more than five employees to provide harassment prevention training within six months of the hire date.
+Seasonal, temporary, or other employees hired to work less than six months must be trained within 30 calendar days after hire or within 100 hours worked, whichever is earlier.
+Employees are required one hour of harassment prevention training and supervisors and managers are required two hours of training every two years [3].